 Today MHA provides care, accommodation and support services in the UK for over 18,000 people aged 75 and over with the aim of eliminating isolation and loneliness by connecting them in communities that care.

 Quinton Methodist Church takes part in MHA Sundays and aslo supports MHA through contributions by Church members who take part in the Birthday Scheme.

-More information about the work of MHA can be found here.
+More information can be found on the MHA website.